EA31337/EA31337-indicators-common/Oscillator/README.md

 it may not provide signals at the exact tops and bottoms of price movements.

+## MI (Mass Index)

+The Mass Index is a technical indicator that helps identify potential trend reversals by measuring the volatility within a given time period.
+It was developed by Donald Dorsey and is used to detect price changes that may lead to significant market reversals.

+The Mass Index calculates the range between high and low prices over a specified period and then identifies periods of range expansion or contraction.
+It focuses on the concept of "reversal bulges," which occur when the price range expands significantly.

+The indicator consists of two components:

+1. Signal Line: The Mass Index uses a signal line, typically set to a default value of 25, which indicates when the price range is expanding.
+   When the range exceeds the signal line, it suggests a potential reversal signal.

+2. Reversal Bulges: A reversal bulge occurs when the ratio of the 9-day exponential moving average of the range to the 25-day exponential moving average of the range crosses above the signal line.
+   This indicates an increase in volatility and suggests that a reversal in the current trend may be imminent.

+Traders use the Mass Index to identify periods of increasing volatility and potential trend reversals.
+When the indicator rises above the signal line, it suggests that the market is becoming more volatile, indicating a potential price reversal.
+Conversely, when the indicator falls below the signal line, it suggests a contraction in volatility and a continuation of the current trend.

 ## RSI (Relative Strength Index)

 The Relative Strength Index (RSI) is a popular momentum oscillator used in